The user searches on Google – “Mont Blanc Watches”

 A content delivery network saves copies of your website page across a network of data centers.
 This technique helps to serve the site from the nearby physical location to the visitor.
 In case you want to draw visitors globally, then a CDN is a must.
 You can consider options.

 The most common mistake seen is a website load all its plugins and ultimately the website speed slows down.
 Most of the plugins load script on each and every page whether it is required or not.
 So, for this issue, we have a plugin organizer that helps you to disable plugins site wide except on the page where it is required.

 - Premium DNS Lookup

-We are aware about the fact that when someone clicks a URL into a browser, the DNS translates the URL into an IP address where the server is located.
+We are aware of the fact that when someone clicks a URL into a browser, the DNS translates the URL into an IP address where the server is located.
 So how could a premium DNS help us to boost the speed?
-A premium DNS will decrease the lookup time and along with this it will add security for “website not found” errors.
+A premium DNS will decrease the lookup time and along with this, it will add security for “website not found” errors.
 Consider these options for Premium DNS.

 - CloudFlare – Depends On Plan